-12.1 Source Data
+6.1 Source Data

-Source documents are where data are first recorded, and from which participants' CRF data are obtained.
+Source documents are where data are first recorded.
 These include, but are not limited to, hospital records (from which medical history and previous and concurrent medication may be summarised into the CRF), clinical and office charts, laboratory and pharmacy records, diaries, microfiches, radiographs, and correspondence.